StatCan/aaw-profile-state-controller/k3d/README.md

 ## To test the controller
 ### Direct way
-`make controller-deploy` will create the daaas namespace and deploy the controller.
+`make controller-deploy` will create the daaasinternal namespace and deploy the controller.
 Once it is, any notebook created will have their authorization policy created.

 ### Alternatice way
-`go build -o prob-notebook-controller .` `./prob-notebook-controller -kubeconfig=istio-test-config`
+`go build -o profile-state-controller .` `./profile-state-controller -kubeconfig=istio-test-config`

 Once those two lines are executed, and it is working, for any notebook you create or delete, the corresponding authorization policy should be created or deleted.